iszczesniak/cpp/memory/index.md

 {% include_relative sigsegv.cc %}
 {% endhighlight %}

+All other data is located in the read-write memory, because it can be changed by a process.
+Every process has its own read-write memory.
+The read-write memory stores:

+* global and static data,
+* the heap (a.k.a a free-store), and
+* a stack (more specifically, a stack per thread of the process).

+This is an example of global data, which is initialized before entering the main function:

+{% highlight c++ %}
+{% include_relative global.cc %}
+{% endhighlight %}

+This is an example of static stata, which is initialized before its first use:

+{% highlight c++ %}
+{% include_relative static.cc %}
+{% endhighlight %}

+## Deterministic memory model.

 <!-- LocalWords: lvalue lvalues rvalue rvalues -->
 <!-- LocalWords: decrementation incrementation -->
 <!-- LocalWords: dereference expr unary -->